Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: Validation and Results

 \section{Validation and Results}

-Dense urban environments challenge high-frequency signals in the FR2 band, where buildings and obstacles cause severe penetration and propagation losses.
-Multi-band \gls{wab} technology mitigates these effects by combining FR2 and FR1 links to extend coverage and improve reliability.
+Dense urban environments pose significant challenges to high-frequency signals in the FR2 band, where buildings and other obstacles cause severe penetration and propagation losses.
+Multi-band \gls{wab} technology mitigates these effects by jointly exploiting FR2 and FR1 links to extend coverage and improve reliability.
 In particular, an FR1 hop can overcome blockages that would otherwise disrupt FR2-only connectivity.

-To support these considerations, we conducted an extensive experimental campaign in mobile and \gls{o2i} scenarios.
+Moreover, while all \glspl{ue} support FR1 operation, only a limited subset can directly access FR2 \glspl{ran}.
+A mobile \gls{wab} system enables transported and nearby FR1 \glspl{ue} to benefit from the high capacity provided by FR2 backhaul connectivity.

+To validate the effectiveness of \gls{wab} under these conditions, we conducted an extensive experimental campaign focused on the operation of a mobile \gls{wab} node in a dense urban environment.
+A fully mobile \gls{wab} node was assembled and used to perform measurements while moving through the urban area, within the service region of a single FR2 sector providing backhaul connectivity.
+In addition, we carried out \gls{o2i} experiments to complement the mobility evaluation and assess system performance under static yet propagation-challenging conditions.

 Figure~\ref{fig:satellite} shows an aerial view of the urban neighborhood where the tests were performed, indicating the placement and orientation of the BH-gNB.
 In both scenarios, the BH-5GC and 5GC-Serving-UE were located inside the building hosting the BH-gNB, while the WAB node and end \gls{ue} were moved around the area.
-The \gls{cpe} (WAB-MT) was powered by a power bank and connected to a laptop running probe software to collect FR2 link measurements, and via Ethernet to a general-purpose machine running the \gls{oai} gNB for FR1 log acquisition through \gls{oai} logging functions.
+The \gls{cpe} (WAB-MT) was powered by a power bank and connected to a laptop running probe software to collect FR2 link measurements, and via Ethernet to the general-purpose machine running the \gls{oai} gNB for FR1 log acquisition through \gls{oai} logging functions.
 A Secure Shell (SSH) tunnel between this machine and the 5GC-Serving-UE server enabled remote execution of \textit{iperf3} commands on both the server and the \gls{ue}.
+Speed tests were conducted using \gls{tcp} connections to evaluate end-to-end throughput.